 Cholera infections are most common in Haiti and the Dominican Republic, but also occurs some areas in subsaharan Africa and South America.

-Dukoral is a common travel vaccine given to prevent traveller’s diarrhea but it also provides protection from cholera for up to two years!
+Dukoral is one of the common travel vaccines given to prevent traveller’s diarrhea but it also provides protection from cholera for up to two years!

 But according to a lot of studies, the risk of severe symptoms from cholera is quite low.
-According to the ECDPC, about 75% of people infected with cholera will have mild or no symptoms, and only recommends travellers who are relief workers to get vaccinated, rather than travellers in general.
+According to the ECDPC, about 75% of people infected with cholera will have mild or no symptoms, and only recommends travelers who are relief workers to get vaccinated, rather than travelers in general.

 Remember, keep in mind the destination, and also the time you are going for—understand your risk!
 Either way, Dukoral is very widely accessible, and can provide protection.